johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 Hyper-V will be the base technology used for this project.
 I have first set up two separate virtual switches: one external virtual switch that binds this virtual machine to my host machine's physical network card for easy access to the network, and a private virtual switch (the use for this which will be explained later).
 I have also created a virtual machine (VM) with Windows Server 2022 installed.

-This Windows Server 2022 VM (which I have given it the hostname of WinServer 2022) will become my domain controller for my domain, ARASAKA.local, with Active Directory set up.<br/>
+This Windows Server 2022 VM (which I have given it the hostname of WinServer 2022) will become my Domain Controller for my domain, ARASAKA.local, with Active Directory set up.<br/>
 <img src="https://github.com/user-attachments/assets/bbcbda96-9529-43ea-b465-e8d4356d9784" Width="700" /> <br/>

 Through Server Manager, I have also installed Windows Deployment Services and DHCP (which will be set up later).
 Since I have this Windows Server VM connected to the external virtual switch, I went ahead and downloaded the necessary files to set up Microsoft Deployment Toolkit (MDT):
 - [The MDT installation package](https://www.microsoft.com/en-us/download/details.aspx?id=54259)
 - [ADK for Windows 10, version 1903](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)
+- 7-Zip (which will be added to the Windows installation image that we will generate using MDT so that it can be installed during imaging)

 # Microsoft Deployment Toolkit (MDT) Setup